-The Exchange Granular Restore console's Options menu has some selection that effect the mail items shown when using the Browse and Search options to locate mail items.
-These Options menu should be reviewed before looking for a mail item.
+The Exchange Granular Restore console's Options menu has selections that effect the mail items shown when using the Browse and Search options to locate mail items.
+The Options menu should be reviewed before looking for a mail item.

 Display hidden deleted items

 Selecting this option will give access to previously deleted mail items.
 This is not mail from the delete items folder but mail items that are no longer present.
 The database will reload when a selection is made and the deleted items will have a flag to indicate that they are a deleted item.

 - Deleted items from Exchange Server 2007 are stored in their original folders.

 - Deleted items from Exchange 2010 and later are stored in the Deletions folder.
 These items cannot be restored to a live Exchange Server database.
 It is recommended that these items are exported to a PST file and then imported into the live Exchange Server.

 Select Display time, from the Options menu and select Local or GMT.
 This applies to the date in the properties tab of a mail item.
 The database will reload when the format is changed.